redwolf2/redwolf2.github.io/README.md

 While learning JavaScript I created a very minimalistic Choice Game Engine.

 It's done in pure JavaScript, HTML5 and CSS and has a damn small code base.
 It's done without fancy frameworks like JQuery.
+The game is written in german and work in progress.

 ## Features